fscorrupt/awesome-stars/README.md

 ## Shell

+- [RandomNinjaAtk/docker-raromprocessor](https://github.com/RandomNinjaAtk/docker-raromprocessor) - RA ROM Processor is a Docker container that is used to aquire/orgainze/process/verify/dedupe/scrape a ROMs library automatically by matching ROMs to the RetroAchievement.org website Hash database.
 - [RandomNinjaAtk/docker-lidarr-extended](https://github.com/RandomNinjaAtk/docker-lidarr-extended) - lidarr-extended :: Lidarr application packaged with multiple scripts to provide additional functionality
 - [dokku/dokku](https://github.com/dokku/dokku) - A docker-powered PaaS that helps you build and manage the lifecycle of applications
 - [fieu/discord.sh](https://github.com/fieu/discord.sh) - Write-only command-line Discord webhooks integration written in 100% Bash script